ytworks/openMM-Doc-MCP/README.md

 # OpenMM Documentation MCP Server

-A search server for OpenMM molecular dynamics simulation documentation.
-This server complies with the Model Context Protocol (MCP) and is optimized for integration with LLMs.
+A Model Context Protocol (MCP) server for searching OpenMM molecular dynamics simulation documentation.
+This server vectorizes documentation and provides semantic search capabilities optimized for integration with large language models (LLMs).

 > 🌐 **Language/言語**: [English](README.md) | [日本語](README_ja.md)

 ## Overview

-This server vectorizes OpenMM documentation and makes it searchable.
-Users can send queries to find relevant document sections.
-It uses FAISS vector database to achieve fast search capabilities.

-OpenMM is a high-performance simulation library for biological molecular systems, and this server makes it easier to search through its documentation.
-It's particularly useful for:
+This MCP server allows natural language search through OpenMM documentation.
+It encodes documentation content into vector embeddings using modern language models and stores them in a FAISS vector database for efficient retrieval.
+When a query is received, the server finds the most semantically relevant documentation sections and returns them, making it particularly useful for:

-- Searching for documentation on specific molecular dynamics methods
+- Finding relevant documentation on molecular dynamics methods
-- Finding usage instructions for OpenMM functions and classes
+- Searching for usage instructions of OpenMM functions and classes
-- Retrieving information about simulation parameter settings
+- Retrieving information about simulation parameters and settings
+- Getting code examples and implementation details

 ## Features

-- Document Search: Find relevant documents based on natural language queries
+- **Semantic Search**: Find documentation based on meaning, not just keywords
-- Index Information: Retrieve information about the vector database
-- MCP Compliant: Optimized for AI/LLM integration
-- Fast Search: Efficient vector search using FAISS
+- **MCP Integration**: Fully compatible with Claude Desktop and other MCP-enabled applications
-- Flexible Queries: Support for both Japanese and English queries
+- **Multi-language Support**: Process queries in both English and Japanese

-## Technology Stack

-This project uses the following key technologies:

-- **FastAPI**: REST API implementation
-- **FAISS**: Efficient vector search indexing
+- **Efficient Retrieval**: Uses FAISS for high-performance vector similarity search
-- **LangChain**: Document processing and LLM integration
-- **HuggingFace Models**: Document embedding generation
-- **Pytest**: Test automation
+- **Customizable**: Configurable embedding models and search parameters

 ## Setup